 You’ve worked night and day to get your PCB design done and finally, the last trace has been connected, the last silkscreen reference has been tweaked, and the final DRC has passed.
 It’s time to call it a weekend, right?
 Wrong.
 You’ve still got a boatload of work to do in order to get all of your output files created for your manufacturers.

-This mechanism that we are talking about is Altium Designer’s Project Releaser.
+This mechanism that we are talking about is Altium ’s Project Releaser.
 The project releaser will use the output job files that are already in place as part of its overall release process.

 Building on the Output Job Files